mkarpiarz/cloud-native-docs/gpu-operator/install-gpu-operator.rst

    * - ``cdi.enabled``
-     - When set to ``true``, the Operator installs two additional runtime classes, nvidia-cdi and nvidia-legacy and enables injecting Container Device Interface (CDI) devices into the nvidia-cdi runtime.
+     - When set to ``true``, the Operator installs two additional runtime classes, nvidia-cdi and nvidia-legacy and enables the use of the Container Device Interface (CDI) to request devices internally.
        Using CDI aligns the Operator with the recent efforts to standardize how complex devices like GPUs are exposed to containerized environments.

-       Pods can specify ``spec.runtimeClassName`` as ``nvidia-cdi`` to use the functionality or specify ``nvidia-legacy`` or ``nvidia`` to use the default runtime class.
+       Pods can specify ``spec.runtimeClassName`` as ``nvidia-cdi`` to use the functionality or specify ``nvidia-legacy`` to prevent using CDI to perform device injection.

-       NVIDIA recommends enabling CDI.
      - ``false``

    * - ``cdi.default``
-     - When set to ``true``, the nvidia-cdi runtime is set as the default runtime class.
+     - When set to ``true``, the container runtime uses CDI to perform device injection by default.
-       Otherwise, the default runtime class is ``nvidia``.

-       NVIDIA recommends using nvidia-cdi as the default runtime class.

      - ``false``

    * - ``daemonsets.annotations``